• Skip to primary navigation

 Ingredients

-• 3 small green tomatoes
+• 3 small to medium green tomatoes (unripe tomatoes)

 • 1 teaspoon salt, divided

-• 1/4 cup milk whole or 2%
+• ¼ cup buttermilk, whole milk, or 2% milk

 • 1 large egg

-• 1/4 cup cornmeal I prefer yellow
+• ¼ cup cornmeal (I prefer yellow)

 Instructions

-• Pour enough oil into a cast iron or stainless steel skillet to reach a depth of 1/4" to 1/2" .
-The oil gets too hot for some nonstick skillets.
-Heat the oil over medium heat until very hot but not smoking.
-You will know it is ready when you sprinkle a few grains of cornmeal in it and it immediately sizzles.
+• Pour enough oil into a cast iron or stainless steel skillet to reach a depth of ¼" to ½".
+Heat the oil over medium heat until very hot (360 to 375 degreesF) but not smoking.

-• I use tongs to lower the tomatoes, 3 at a time, into the hot oil and to remove them.
-Cook them about 1 minute on each side or until golden brown on both sides.
-If the tomato slices do not sizzle, the oil is probably not hot enough and will absorb too much oil and take too long to get brown on the outside.
-This also causes the tomatoes to overcook and become mushy.
-Drain the tomatoes on paper towels.
+• If the tomato slices do not sizzle, the oil is probably not hot enough and will absorb too much oil and take too long to get brown on the outside.

 Notes